 5. Juvederm Treatment Is Reversible

 One of the most significant benefits of Juvederm is that it is reversible.
 The hyaluronic acid filler can be dissolved with the help of a unique solution.
-This means if you do not like the results or your appearance after getting them, you always have the option of going back to your previous look.
+This means if you do not like the results or your appearance after getting them, these dermal fillers can be dissolved with hyaluronidase injections in one to two sessions.
+This way, you always have the option of going back to your previous look.

 6. They Are FDA-Approved